Contrasting Pope & Talbot (OTCMKTS:PTBTQ) & Rayonier Advanced Materials (NYSE:RYAM)

 |N/A

-Pope & Talbot has higher earnings, but lower revenue than Rayonier Advanced Materials.
+Pope & Talbot has lower revenue, but higher earnings than Rayonier Advanced Materials.

 Summary